-The Exotic Invasive Species Plan addresses the detection, identification, information, control and abatement of six species of concern that impact the forest resources of Mississippi.

-These species are cogongrass (Imperata cylindrica), kudzu (Pueraria montana), Chinese tallowtree (Sapium sebifera), Chinese/European privet (Ligustrum sinense), Japanese/glossy privet (Ligustrum japonicum) and Japanese climbing fern (Lygodium japonicum).
+The Exotic Invasive Species Plan addresses the detection, identification, information, control, and reduction of six species of concern that impact the forest resources of Mississippi.
+These species are Cogongrass (Imperata cylindrica), kudzu (Pueraria montana), Chinese tallow tree (Sapium sebifera), Chinese/European privet (Ligustrum sinense), Japanese/glossy privet (Ligustrum japonicum) and Japanese climbing fern (Lygodium japonicum).
 The plan also addresses the need to develop partnerships with other agencies and organizations to achieve shared goals regarding invasive species.

-Cogongrass is an aggressive invasive species that chokes out native vegetation, creates fuel for wildfires by burning at extremely hot temperatures and devastates ecosystems.
+Cogongrass is an aggressive invasive species that choke out native vegetation, creates fuel for wildfires by burning at extremely hot temperatures, and devastates ecosystems.

-Infested areas of cogongrass are found on more than one (1) million acres throughout the southeastern United States.
+Infested areas of Cogongrass are found on more than one (1) million acres throughout the southeastern United States.

-In FY21, the MFC's cogongrass program assisted 16 landowners.
-The program treated 140 cogongrass spots, which were comprised of 62 acres.
+In FY22, the MFC's Cogongrass program assisted 16 landowners.
+The program treated 1,242 Cogongrass spots, which were comprised of 294 acres.

-Chinese tallow tree is another rapidly spreading invasive species that can invade almost all habitats from wet to dry and from sun to shade.
-It crowds out native tree species once it becomes established, and its leaves and fruit are toxic to cattle and known to cause nausea and other sicknesses in humans.
-In an effort to identify and stop the spread of Chinese Tallow Tree throughout the state, the MFC developed and launched the HelpStopThePop web-based app, designed for crowd-sourcing the mapping of this invasive species in Mississippi.
-The website has been widely used and received much publicity through a variety of media outlets.
-As a result, the agency (and the public) is beginning to get a better understanding of the distribution of this invasive tree in the state.
-The agency has also made herbicide available to municipalities interested in treating and controlling Chinese tallow tree on public property.
+Chinese tallow tree is another rapidly spreading invasive species that can invade almost all habitats from wet to dry and sun to shade.
+It crowds out native tree species once it becomes established, and its leaves and fruit are toxic to cattle and cause nausea and other sicknesses in humans.
+To identify and stop the spread of the Chinese Tallow Tree throughout the state, the MFC developed and launched the HelpStopThePop web-based app, designed for crowdsourcing the mapping of this invasive species in Mississippi.
+The website has been widely used and received much publicity through various media outlets.
+As a result, the agency (and the public) is beginning to understand better the distribution of this invasive tree in the state.
+The agency has also made herbicide available to municipalities interested in treating and controlling Chinese Tallow Tree on public property.